RanaPratapCh/TvMaze/README.md

 ## Responsiveness

-Used Bootstrap for Responsiveness application can see in Laptop,Tablet and Mobile devices.
+Used Bootstrap for Responsiveness application can see in Laptops,Tablets and Mobile devices.

 ## How to start

-First you need to install Node and Angular after that foloow the steps.
+First you need to install Node and Angular after that follow the steps.
 1. Clone the project.
 2. npm install.
 3. ng serve.